pilotcx/pilot/README.md

 - Automatically builds and pushes Docker images to GitHub Container Registry
 - Runs on pushes to the main branch, pull requests, or manual triggers
 - No additional secrets required - uses GitHub's built-in GITHUB_TOKEN

+To use the GitHub Container Registry images:

+1. Make sure you have access to the repository
+2. Pull the image: `docker pull ghcr.io/monokaijs/tower:latest`
+3. Run it with the required environment variables

 ## Development